University of Derby: Early twentieth century

-1970-1992: Mergers of higher education colleges in Derbyshire
+1970–1992: Mergers of higher education colleges in Derbyshire

 The operational split between the two colleges at Kedleston Road was dissolved in 1972 with a mutual initiative for the creation of the Derby College of Art and Technology.
 Five years afterwards, and as previously noted, the described educational lineage married itself with Derby's diocesan tradition, which had become known institutionally as the Bishop Lonsdale College of Education at Mickleover.
 There were about 800 students at Mickleover and 1,200 at Kedleston Road.

 After the 1977 union and subsequent formation of the Derby Lonsdale College of Higher Education, four other educational institutions would add their respective sector-related talents.
 In March 1981, the college held its first graduation ceremony with formal academic caps and gowns with only six degrees (out of 156 courses) being ratified by the CNAA.
 Previous to this, the college's degrees were awarded in a ceremony at the University of Nottingham.

-The Matlock College of Education, a traditional Church of England teacher training college formed in 1946 at Rockside Hall (now a country hotel), combined with Lonsdale in 1983 to create the Derbyshire College of Higher Education, when the Matlock College was having financial difficulties when funding for teacher training was scaled down when school numbers had dropped.
+The Matlock College of Education, a traditional local education authority teacher training college formed in 1946 at Rockside Hall (now a country hotel), combined with Lonsdale in 1983 to create the Derbyshire College of Higher Education, when the Matlock College was having financial difficulties when funding for teacher training was scaled down when school numbers had dropped.
 In 1985, this college at Matlock was scaled down significantly and closed in 1986.
 In 1991 the Southern Derbyshire School of Occupational Therapy united with the college.
 The Southern Derbyshire School of Radiography did the same in 1992.

-1992-1997: Achievement of university status
+1992–1997: Achievement of university status

 In 1992 the Further and Higher Education Act 1992 allowed the Derbyshire College of Higher Education to become the only school of higher education in the country to be upgraded directly to a university.
 On 31 October 1992, the T block (science subjects, which lies to the north of the North Tower) was opened by Princess Alice.

 In January 1994, Britannia Mill (a renovated mill) opened, at a cost of £10M.
 On 4 March 1994, the B block (business and management subjects, which lies north of the East Tower) was opened by the Conservative MP, Tim Boswell.

-Later in autumn 1994, the Atrium was built.
+Later in the autumn of 1994, the Atrium was built.
 In November 1997, the Learning Centre (now renamed ‘University Library’) was officially opened, having been built on a former car park.
 The University of Derby was fully invested.